 As adults, we often forget that our kids are expected to listen to everyone always — at school to their teachers, at home to their parents, at church to their pastor.
 But who is listening to them?
 All the more reason to create space for them to share.

 My husband can attest that part of his people-pleasing comes from being bullied in school.

 One of two outcomes is at the hand of being bullied.
 You will either do anything you can to gain the approval and friendship of others or internalize your experiences and become angry.

-As you won't always know if your child is bullied--as it's not something kids are likely to share--it's will intentional conversations that bring it to light.
+As you won’t always know if your child is bullied–as it’s not something kids are always willing to share–it’s will intentional conversations that bring it to light.

 I found out my child was being bullied by playing this game.
 It’s an excellent way to get your child to open up about things they wouldn’t normally share.